CTeX-org/lshort-zh-cn/README.md

 ```

 For Windows users, we also provide a batch file `make.bat` in the 'src' directory, which you can double-click to do the typesetting.

+### Using latexmk

+We also provide `latexmkrc` configuration file for building with `latexmk` tool.
+Run the command `latexmk` in `src` directory for typesetting, then move the PDF document to the root directory.